Bharti025/Delta-student/README.md

 # Delta-demo
-This is demo  for git and github project
+This is demo  for git and github project.